scipopt/MIP-DD/README.md

 # Integrate a MIP-Solver to MIP-Bugger

 To integrate a solver into the MIP-Bugger's API, a new class has to be created that inherits SolverInterface.
-This SolverInterface interacts with the solver by
+This specific SolverInterface interacts with the solver by
 * parsing the settings and problem files as well as loading the data into the internal data structures (`parseSettings`, `readInstance`)
 * translating and loading the internal settings and problem to the solver (`doSetup`)
 * writing the internal settings and problem to files (`writeInstance`) and